History of Arbutus Ridge and Hatch Point

-The information below has been compiled from various sources, including residents, developers, government officials, newspapers, government documents, etc. We cannot guarantee that all of the information noted below is accurate.
-If you have information that you believe would be a good addition to the history of Arbutus Ridge, please send it to us for consideration.
-If you have proof that any of the information noted below is inaccurate, please send it to us for consideration.
+The information below has been compiled from various sources, including residents, developers, government officials, newspapers, government documents, etc. We cannot guarantee that all the information noted below is accurate.
+If you have information that you believe would be a good addition to this document, or if you believe that some of the information noted below is inaccurate, please send your comments to AR Administration for consideration.

 The earliest inhabitants of the area around Hatch Point were the Cowichan tribes.
 Their territory centered around the Cowichan River and estuary.
 In 1859 Oliver Wells, a colonial surveyor first charted the land.
-But, because it had poor agricultural potential it was not sold for many years.
+However, as the land had poor agricultural potential it was not sold for many years.

 Hatch Point was part of the substantial land grant made at the turn of the 19th century by the Dominion Government to Robert Dunsmuir who was Vancouver Island’s coal baron.
 In return for the grant, Dunsmuir built the Esquimalt and Nanaimo Railway.

 Until the early 1950’s Hatch Point remained wilderness.
 Then Mr. A.J.
 Ratcliffe of Cobble Hill came on the scene.
 He purchased the land and harvested trees.